 For certain sports, there is another way to win or lose.
 Soccer, for example, can end in a draw.
 Certain sportsbooks will provide this option for moneyline bets on games that can end in a draw.
 In other words, you will have the choice between picking a winner or a draw.

 For these sorts of sports, you win if you select a draw and the match ends in a draw.
-However, you lose if you select a winner and the game actually ends in a draw or vise versa.
+However, you lose if you select a winner and the game actually ends in a draw or vice versa.
 For sportsbooks that do not offer a draw option, you will typically be refunded your wager if the game ends in a draw.

 A real-life example